Herd Performance Evaluation & Genetic Improvement

 Meat goat producers should be interested in herd performance evaluation and genetic improvement.
 Recently, there has been increased awareness of the important role of performance testing in meat goat programs.
 We completed a USDA project that increased the implementation of such programs in individual herds and among some breeder groups.
 However, too many goat managers are still reluctant to adequately document performance for economically important production traits in meat goat herds.

-Feb.
-2012: We partnered with the Federal Goat and Sheep Research Center in Brazil (EMBRAPA) to offer a new program to encourage seed stock managers and others to get on board with on-farm testing.
+We partnered with the Federal Goat and Sheep Research Center in Brazil (EMBRAPA) to offer a new program to encourage seed stock managers and others to get on board with on-farm testing.
 This goes beyond our earlier focus on tracking within-herd performance and ratios.
-The database (GENECOC) is managed by its developer (Dr. R. N. Braga Lôbo) and generates across-herd EPD values for genetic evaluation.
+The program is called simply the Meat Goat Genetic Evaluation System (MGGES).
+MGGES is part of the GENECOC network of databases.
+The database is managed by its developer (Dr. R. N. Braga Lôbo) and generates across-herd EPD values for genetic evaluation.